googleapis/google-cloud-python/packages/google-cloud-error-reporting/README.rst

-Python Client for Cloud Error Reporting
+Python Client for Error Reporting
 =============================================

 |beta| |pypi| |versions|

-The Cloud `Error Reporting`_ API counts, analyzes and aggregates the crashes in your running cloud services.
+The `Error Reporting`_ API counts, analyzes and aggregates the crashes in your running cloud services.
 A centralized error management interface displays the results with sorting and filtering capabilities.
 A dedicated view shows the error details: time chart, occurrences, affected user